MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

 Congratulations!
 You're now publishing the sensor data to your broker.
-Let's configure an entity in Home Assistant to read the value.
+Let's configure an entity in HA to read the value.

 <br>
 <br>

 ## Setup Home Asistant Entity Using Node-RED
-Now that the remote Raspberry Pi and sensor are setup, we can finally focus on the Home Assistant side of things.
+Now that the remote Raspberry Pi and sensor are setup, we can finally focus on the HA side of things.

 1. First, let's check that HA is receiving the temperature value by going to "Supervisor" > "Mosquitto Broker" > "Log".
 > _You should see a log entry saying something like "New connection found from (IP) on port 1883."_